 - Partial or full paralysis

-- Convulsions (often with excessive salivation and chewing motions)
+- Muscle twitching and convulsions often with excessive salivation and chewing motions

 How is Canine Distemper Diagnosed?

-- Anti-inflammatory and antipyretic for the pain and internal swelling
+- Anti-inflammatory and antipyretic medicines for pain and swelling

 Can Canine Distemper be Cured?